cookiecutter-flask/cookiecutter-flask/README.rst

 - Flask-WTForms with login and registration forms
 - Flask-Login for authentication
 - Procfile for deploying to a PaaS (e.g. Heroku)
-- Flask-Testing and nose for testing
+- Flask-Testing, nose, and Factory-Boy for testing
 - A simple ``manage.py`` script.
 - CSS and JS minification using Flask-Assets
 - Utilizes best practices: `Blueprints <http://flask.pocoo.org/docs/blueprints/>`_ and `Application Factory <http://flask.pocoo.org/docs/patterns/appfactories/>`_ patterns